In His own timing, often at the last minute, God likes to show us His plans that are more beautiful than we can imagine.

 AFM missionaries.
 He was baptized at age 11 in a swimming hole filled by monsoon rains and surrounded by green rice fields.
 After graduating from college, a one-year student-missionary trip with AFM to the Great River Project turned into almost four years.
 He had the joy of praying with secret Muslim-background believers and telling the creation story for the first time to his friends by lamplight on hot evenings.
 He saw that there was a big work to do there, and God needed someone willing to go.

 We met through mutual friends who planned a game night to introduce us.
 We soon realized we had much in common—most importantly our desire to serve as missionaries overseas.
-Emma was graduating from college, and she was ready to go overseas with or without a husband.
+Stephanie was graduating from college, and she was ready to go overseas with or without a husband.
 Happily, we decided that it would be ‘with!’

 We prayed for quite a while, asking God to give us clear direction of where He wanted us to serve.
 One evening, feeling a little discouraged that we didn’t have direction yet, we prayed again, asking God to put a place on our hearts where we could serve.
 The next morning we received an email from the Kiwi family asking if we would consider joining them at the